Dmitri Shostakovich: Death

 Beginning in 1958, Shostakovich experienced a decline in his motor functions.
 He was diagnosed with a rare form of poliomyelitis, although according to his son, Maxim, he was informed that it was motor neurone disease.
 Nevertheless, Shostakovich insisted upon writing all his own correspondence and music, even when his right hand became virtually unusable.
 His last work was his Viola Sonata, which was first performed officially on 1 October 1975.

 Shostakovich, a smoker since his youth, was forced to give up the habit after having his first heart attack in 1966.
 He was diagnosed with lung cancer in 1973.
 His death is variously attributed to lung cancer or heart failure.

-Shostakovich died on 9 August 1975 at the Central Clinical Hospital in Moscow.
+Shostakovich died on 9 August 1975 at the Moscow Central Clinical Hospital.
 A civic funeral was held; he was interred in Novodevichy Cemetery, Moscow.

 Legacy

 Shostakovich left behind several recordings of his own piano works; other noted interpreters of his music include Mstislav Rostropovich, Tatiana Nikolayeva, Maria Yudina, David Oistrakh, and members of the Beethoven Quartet.

-Shostakovich's influence on later composers outside the former Soviet Union has been relatively slight.
 His influence can be seen in some Nordic composers, such as Lars-Erik Larsson.

 The Shostakovich Peninsula on Alexander Island, Antarctica, is named for him.